sebastienrousseau/libmake/README.md

 ## Features ✨

-- Generates a new Rust library manually
+- Generates a new Rust library manually via the command line.
 - Generates a new Rust library from a CSV file.
+- Generates a new Rust library from a JSON file.
+- Generates a new Rust library from a YAML file.

 ## Installation 📦